Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Case Study: Normal Mixture Modeling of the Galaxy Data Set

-As a second demonstration we also shown in Figure \ref{priorsensitivity} the results of reweighting for alternative `data-driven' choices for the hyperparameters of our prior on the component means: $\{\kappa=\bar{y}\ (20.8),\xi=1/\mathrm{var}\{y\}\ (0.048)\}$.
-To emphasise the large difference this small change in $\pi(\theta)$ makes to the ``per component'' log $Z^{(k)}$ values the comparison presented is between our default and `data-driven' priors with $\pi(k)$ removed (i.e., treated as uniform).
-This investigation clearly confirms the remarkable prior-sensitivity of $\pi(k|y)$ in the galaxy dataset example.
-Interestingly, the preference under our `data-driven' priors is for an even greater number of mixture components ($k > 7$), despite the $k=7$ solution already seeming (visually) to be an over-fitting of the available data.
+As a second demonstration we also show in Figure~\ref{priorsensitivity} the results of reweighting for alternative ``data-driven'' choices for the hyperparameters of our prior on the component means: $\{\kappa=\bar{y}\ (20.8),\xi=1/\operatorname{var}\{y\}\allowbreak (0.048)\}$.
+To emphasize the large difference this small change in $\pi(\theta)$ makes to the ``per component'' log $Z^{(k)}$ values, the comparison presented is between our default and ``data-driven'' priors with $\pi(k)$ removed (i.e., treated as uniform).
+This investigation clearly confirms the remarkable prior sensitivity of $\pi(k|y)$ in the galaxy data set example.
+Interestingly, the preference under our ``data-driven'' priors is for an even greater number of mixture components ($k > 7$), despite the $k=7$ solution already seeming (visually) to be an overfitting of the available data.\vadjust{\goodbreak}

-\subsubsection{Infinite Mixture Model}
+\subsubsection{Infinite mixture model}

-In Figure \ref{imm} we present the results of Gibbs sampling the posterior of our infinite mixture model.
-In particular, we show in the lefthand panel of this Figure the posterior for the number of unique label assignments amongst the galaxy dataset; which as we have noted earlier is typically used as a proxy for the number of mixture components present (although under the Dirichet process prior this is formally always infinite).
-For reference, the marginal likelihood we recover from 4000 draws at each of the ten partial data posteriors on the $c=2$ sequence using the biased sampling estimator is $\log \hat{Z} = -223.2$ with estimated standard deviation from the Gill et al.\ asymptotic covariance matrix of 0.08.
-In the righthand panel we demonstrate again the power of importance sample reweighting for prior sensitivity analysis, though for this particular case the stochastic process prior used requires that we apply the appropriate Radon-Nikodym derivative version given by Equation \ref{rnreweighting}.
+In Figure~\ref{imm} we present the results of Gibbs sampling the posterior of our infinite mixture model.
+In particular, we show in the left-hand panel of this figure the posterior for the number of unique label assignments among the galaxy data set, which, as we have noted earlier, is typically used as a proxy for the number of mixture components present (although under the Dirichet process prior this is formally always infinite).
+In the right-hand panel we demonstrate again the power of importance sample reweighting for prior-sensitivity analysis, though for this particular case the stochastic process prior used requires that we apply the appropriate Radon--Nikodym derivative version given by Equation (\ref{rnreweighting}).